Ashwagandha – The winter cherry from Ayurveda

 In evolutionary terms, stress represents an important survival mechanism, namely the so-called fight-or-flight response.
 Stress floods the body with stress hormones, such as adrenaline, in dangerous situations to prepare it for flight.
 In the past, it was a matter of life and death when our ancestors had to escape from saber-toothed tigers and the like.
 However, this former advantage, which ensured our survival, is mostly a disadvantage in the modern world.

 A long-lasting increase in cortisol, i.e. stress levels, can lower the sex hormone testosterone in the male sex and cause a decrease in estrogen in the female sex.
 It also promotes obesity, and even sleep problems can occur as a result.
 Too little sleep, in turn, weakens the immune system and promotes depression.
-No wonder that stress is the main cause of most sick leave in companies [12,13,14,15].
+No wonder that stress is the main cause of most sick leave in companies [13,14,15,16].

 5. Studies show: Ashwagandha as a remedy for stress and depression

-In a randomized, placebo-controlled, double-blind study, ashwagandha extract was evaluated for its efficacy in reducing stress and anxiety in adults.
+In a randomized, double-blind placebo controlled study, ashwagandha extract was evaluated for its efficacy in reducing stress and anxiety in adults.
 For this purpose, a test group consisting of 64 healthy adults received a dose of 300 mg of the plant substance twice a day.
-The comparison group was given a placebo.
-Both groups were studied over a period of eight weeks.
-The results are astonishing!

 The ashwagandha group possessed a significant reduction on the stress assessment scales.

-In addition, study participants were asked to complete a self-report questionnaire that was used as a screening tool for psychological well-being.
-Aspects such as physical symptoms, severe depression, social dysfunction as well as anxiety and insomnia were measured.
 Conclusion: all influencing factors could be reduced by 73%.
 The major depression item showed the greatest reduction at 79.3%.
 DASS (depression-anxiety-stress) scores also showed a decrease of over 70%.

 The results of this study make it clear that ashwagandha extract increases stress resistance, thereby improving self-rated quality of life [16].